Overtone Rabi oscillation of optically polarized triplet electron spins and nuclear hyperpolarization in powder: Results and discussion

 Regarding the intensity of the overtone EPR signals, the NV$^-$ sample showed a 25.5 times larger echo compared to pentacene.
 The signal intensity depends on factors such as the amount of sample undergoing photoexcitation, the electron polarization between the overtone energy levels, and the scaling factor $\varepsilon$.
 We compared EPR signal intensities with such a tiny sample that all pentacene molecules are guaranteed to be photo-excited with our laser, and estimated that about 21.3\% of the pentacene molecule were photo-excited while all NV$^-$ centers were.
 Taking also the concentration and amount of sample into account, we found the ratio of the optically polarized electron spins in microdiamonds and to those in PHPT powder to be 7.2.
-The electron polarizations between the overtone transition for NV$^-$ center and pentacene are shown in Fig.~\ref{fig:polarization_orientation}.
-In this calculation, we assumed that the electron spin populations of the NV$^-$ center were $m_{\mathrm{s}=0}: m_{\mathrm{s}=\pm 1} = 0.48:0.52$ and that the triplet state of pentacene was polarized to $P_x:P_y:P_z=0.76:0.16:0.08$~\cite{miyanishi2021room, sloop1981electron,ong1995deuteration}.
-The average polarizations of the overtone transition for NV$^-$ and pentacene were 0.060 and 0.046.
-Taking into account these differences and the ZFS parameters, the ratio of the EPR signal intensity of NV$^-$ and pentacene is estimated to be about 20, which is consistent with the value (25.5) obtained in the experiment.
+Calculated orientational dependence of the overtone polarization $P_{1,-1}$ for pentacene and NV$^{-}$ are shown in Fig.~\ref{fig:polarization_orientation}.
+For pentacene, the population fractions $\rho_{X}$, $\rho_{Y}$, and $\rho_{Z}$ over the ZFS eigenstates $|X\rangle$, $|Y\rangle$, and $|Z\rangle$ were set to $\rho_{X}:\rho_{Y}:\rho_{Z}=0.76:0.16:0.08$~\cite{sloop1981electron,ong1995deuteration} in the calculation.
+For NV$^{-}$ centers, the populations $\rho_{0}$ and $\rho_{\pm 1}$ over the symmetric ZFS eigenstates with $m_{s}=0$ and $m_{s}=\pm 1$ are determined by the balance between non-selective optical pumping and selective intersystem crossing.
+Upon photo-excitation by \textit{our} pulsed laser, the single-quantum polarization of 0.16 was experimentally obtained at 0.361~T (for which the major principal axis of the ZFS tensor is normal to the field), whence we estimated $\rho_{0}=0.46\pm0.02$ and $\rho_{\pm 1}=0.54\pm0.02$ (see Supplemental Material~\cite{supp} and also reference~\cite{miyanishi2021room} therein).
+From the results in Fig.~\ref{fig:polarization_orientation}, the average polarizations $P_{1,-1}$ of the overtone transition for NV$^-$ and pentacene were found to be 0.074 and 0.071.
+Taking into account these differences in the hyper overtone polarization $P_{1,-1}$, the fraction $\rho_{1}+\rho_{-1}$, and the scaling factor $\varepsilon$, we estimated that the intensity of the EPR signal of NV$^-$ to be ca.~20 times that of pentacene, which is consistent with the value (25.5) obtained in the experiment.

+The population in the central state is irrelevant to the overtone transitions.
+Nevertheless, it could be exploited in future to enhance the overtone polarization by applying population inversion between the central state and one of the other states.